Cloticc/Eluna-scripts/AIO Scripts/GameMasterSystem/readme.md

 ## Installation

-if you have issue adding dbc to db try use [stoneharry spell editor](https://github.com/stoneharry/WoW-Spell-Editor) worked for me
+if you have issue adding dbc to db try use [stoneharry spell editor](https://github.com/stoneharry/WoW-Spell-Editor) worked for me.

-## Visual Guide
+## Visual aGuide

 1. Navigate to your server's `lua_scripts/AIO_Server` directory.
 2. Place the `gameMasterClient.lua` and `gameMasterServer.lua` files in this directory.